History of the Republican Party (United States): Roosevelt years: 1933–1945

-The New Deal Era: 1932–1939

-After Roosevelt took office in 1933, New Deal legislation sailed through Congress at lightning speed.
-In the 1934 midterm elections, ten Republican senators went down to defeat, leaving them with only 25 against 71 Democrats.
+After Roosevelt took office in 1933, Congress acted swiftly to pass New Deal legislation.
+In the 1934 midterm elections, ten Republican Senators were defeated by nine Democrats and one Progressive, leaving only 25 Republicans compared to 71 Democrats.
 The House of Representatives was also split in a similar ratio.
 The "Second New Deal" was heavily criticized by the Republicans in Congress, who likened it to class warfare and socialism.
 The volume of legislation, as well as the inability of the Republicans to block it, soon made the opposition to Roosevelt develop into bitterness and sometimes hatred for "that man in the White House".
 Former President Hoover became a leading orator crusading against the New Deal, hoping unrealistically to be nominated again for president.

 Most major newspaper publishers favored Republican moderate Alf Landon for president.
-In the nation's 15 largest cities the newspapers that editorially endorsed Landon represented 70% of the circulation.
+In the nation's 15 largest cities, the newspapers that editorially endorsed Landon represented 70% of the circulation.
 Roosevelt won 69% of the actual voters in those cities by ignoring the press and using the radio to reach voters directly.

 Roosevelt carried 46 of the 48 states thanks to traditional Democrats along with newly energized labor unions, city machines and the Works Progress Administration.
 The realignment creating the Fifth Party System was firmly in place.
 Since 1928, the GOP had lost 178 House seats, 40 Senate seats and 19 governorships, though it retained a mere 89 seats in the House and 16 in the Senate.

 The black vote held for Hoover in 1932, but started moving toward Roosevelt.
 By 1940, the majority of northern blacks were voting Democratic.
 Southern blacks seldom were allowed to vote, but many became Democrats.
 Roosevelt made sure blacks had a share in relief programs, the wartime Army and wartime defense industry, but did not challenge segregation or the denial of voting rights in the South.